20 of the best classic books to read in your lifetime [my must-read list]

 4. Kafka on the Shore by Haruki Murakami

 Why should you read Kafka on the Shore?
-Because this is quintessential Murakami: weird, escapist, and yet still so perceptive about what it feels like to be human.
+This is quintessential Murakami: weird, escapist, and yet still so perceptive about what it feels like to be human.

 Comprising two distinct but interrelated plots, the narrative runs back and forth between the life of fifteen-year-old Kafka Tamura, who has run away from home, and an aging man called Nakata.
 It’s one of my favourite books to get lost in and a real modern classic.